darkhelmet/dashvee/posts/how-do-i-load-balance.md

 What I do know is that skipping the load balancing in the firewall and using something like HAProxy in `http` mode should result in a much more even balance.

-*Thanks to Mark Imbriaco for reviewing this article.*
+*Thanks to Mark Imbriaco and Devin Doucette for reviewing this article.*